atomashpolskiy/bt/intro/index.md

 By default the runtime is configured to startup and shutdown synchronously with the client.

 This is not always the desired behaviour.
 E.g. when implementing a "pause" button, the client should be stopped and then started again after a user event.
-In such case starting a new runtime each time the user clicks "resume" would be inefficient due to the time needed to parse the torrent file, verify the data that has been downloaded so far, announce to tracker, initialize peer connections, etc. That's why there is a dedicated method for turning this feature off:
+In such case creating and starting a new runtime each time the user clicks "resume" would be inefficient.
+That's why there is a dedicated method for turning this feature off:

 - [BtRuntimeBuilder#disableAutomaticShutdown()](http://atomashpolskiy.github.io/bt/javadoc/latest/bt/runtime/BtRuntimeBuilder.html#disableAutomaticShutdown--).